mattairtech/EEPROM_CAT25/README.md

 length exceeds the last address, it will NOT wrap to address 0.
 Any address can be used within a page.
 Bytes within a page that are not written will be left unchanged.
 Note that this method knows nothing about the size of the buffer used, so ensure length is not set too high or data will be read past the end of the buffer.
-Returns 0 if (length + address) > capacity or length = 0.
+Returns 0 if (length + address) > capacity, if length = 0 or when a timeout occurred.
 This method calls writePage() as many times as needed to transfer the entire block, but there are no address alignment considerations as writeBlock() handles this automatically.

 ```
 size_t ret = EEPROM.writeBlock(START_ADDRESS, BUFFER_SIZE, buffer);